scribal-io/scribal-io.github.io/_posts/2021-03-09-RobloxRevenue.md

 While noting the differences between the two, the company still chose to record all revenue the same way: in even amounts over the projected period users typically access the platform -  23 months.
 But the SEC wanted to see the distinction between virtual durable and consumable goods made within Roblox's revenue policy before signing off.
 Accordingly, consumables should be considered as earned when the user performs the requisite action.
 In the example above, that would be when the user buys the in-game potion.

 It appears that Roblox could not obtain the granular details to distinguish between the two types of virtual goods and so chose a single basis of estimation.
 And this is a common enough case: it isn't always that the company misunderstands the economic implications of what they are delivering.
 More often, it is the more mundane question of where to spend their investment dollars -  build a better product for customers or build deeper analytics for reporting?
 Sometimes that is a hard tradeoff.
 It's 20/20 hindsight, but if you own equity in Roblox today, you might have wished that the company was able to pull revenue event data from the platform a little bit earlier.
-That might have meant bringing shares to the public market at a more advantageous time to sell.
+That might have meant bringing shares to the public market at an even more advantageous time to sell.